we-make-software/tech/README.md

 The reason I write like this, jumping between ideas, is that it helps in learning and shows my upgrades at the same time.
 I write step by step so you can see the actions I take.
 The code itself will change, but the README does not need to change every time.
 I can simply note where I updated or improved something, making it easier for others to get ideas.
 Every day brings new ideas and new ways to improve.
 The best way is always getting better.

+After all we’ve talked about and all these ideas, have we actually installed the server yet?
+Let’s do that so we can turn things around and get into the mindset of what we can build or come up with.

+If we go to [https://www.kernel.org/](https://www.kernel.org/), it’s the same as [https://github.com/torvalds/linux](https://github.com/torvalds/linux).
+There are updates almost every day, though not all of them are necessary for everyone.

+We can basically build everything ourselves, which gives us more control.
+But for now, let’s make sure we’re working with the newest Linux version.

+The next step will be a guide on how to upgrade your hosting provider’s Linux version to the latest Linux kernel, along with a better understanding of how Linux works.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.